-21 February, 27 April, 6 November.
+In 2023 the Committee met 4 (four) times, on 15 February, rectors and its committees; 21 February, 27 April, 6 November.
 All the members attended 100% of the meetings.
-The Chair of the Board of Statutory Auditors attended 2 (two) out of 4 (four) of the rectors and its committees; meetings.
+The Chair of the Board of b.
+Defining the optimal composition of the Board of Di-Statutory Auditors attended 2 (two) out of 4 (four) of the rectors and its committees; meetings.